glotovvladimir/MicroservicesCourse/README.md

 ### Catalog app
 Holds product info in H2 database \
 Used to retrieve info by product id as one item or product sku as product list \
-Uses Zipkin server to post info for request performed
+Uses Sleuth + Zipkin server to post info for requests performed

 ### Inventory app
 Holds product availability info in H2 database \
 Used to retrieve availability info by product id \
-Uses Zipkin server to post info for request performed
+Uses Sleuth + Zipkin server to post info for requests performed

 ### Product app
 Performs product info requests and returns it based on its availability \
 Used to retrieve info by product id as one item or product sku as product list \
-Uses Zipkin server to post info for request performed
+Uses Sleuth + Zipkin server to post info for requests performed

 ## How to start project:
 1. Run ```docker run -d -p 9411:9411 openzipkin/zipkin``` to start Zipkin server